roar109/neptune/README.md

 General goals

+- Login for the owners
 - Entity life history
 - Events by entity
 - Attach files, if is images try to embebbed inline
-- First menu of entities, then a history of each in chronological order, new to old, if are more than 20 uses pagination
+- First menu of entities, then a history of each in chronological order, new to old
-- Login for the owners